It Starts With You…

 The third step towards building your new custom home is to determine the total cost.

-A common mistake is to start your conversation with a builder with costs, or to Google “cost of residential construction”.
-The problem with either approach is that the total cost is made up of 5 components:
+A common mistake is to ask someone “how much does it cost to build a home”, or to Google “cost of residential construction”.
+The first problem with either approach is that the total cost is actually made up of 5 components:

 - Soft Costs